How To Recognize and Treat Parasitic Infections

 • Flu-like Symptoms

 Some anti-parasitic drugs are known for their high failure rate during treatment.
-(2) If you are treating a parasitic infection in a way that removes the parasites quickly, there is a possibility of a Jarisch-Herxheimer reaction (3).
+(2) These treatments also don't support the gut, immune system, or the body's detox pathways.
+And if you are treating a parasitic infection in a way that removes the parasites quickly, there is a possibility of a Jarisch-Herxheimer reaction (3).

 Parasites release toxins as they die off.
 Without proper liver support during detox, your body may respond to this elevated toxin load with symptoms like headaches or the worsening of current symptoms.
 Basically, your symptoms can get worse before they get better.

-To avoid this reaction as much as possible, it is important to remember to start with a low dosage of either pharmaceutical or herbal anti-parasitics and gradually work your way up to a full dose.
+To avoid this reaction as much as possible, it is important to remember to start with a low dosage of either pharmaceutical or herbal anti-parasitics (I would recommend the more natural approach whenever possible) and gradually work your way up to a full dose.
 Talk to your doctor to figure out what’s best for you.

 Natural Treatment Options